Ronaldo (footballer, born 1991)

-Ronaldo Henrique Silva (born 10 April 1991), simply known as Ronaldo, is a Brazilian professional footballer who plays as a forward for Novorizontino.
+Ronaldo Henrique Silva (born 10 April 1991), simply known as Ronaldo, is a Brazilian professional footballer who plays as a forward for Ferroviária.

 Playing career

 Yokohama FC

 Ronaldo played for J2 League club Yokohama FC in the 2014 season.

 Perak FA

 Ronaldo played for Malaysia Super League club Perak FA in the 2019 season.
 He scored 2 goals in his debut against PKNP FC in the 2019 Malaysia FA Cup Quarterfinal 2nd Leg.
 Perak won the game 2–1.
 Three days later, he scored again in his first game in the league against the same team, PKNP FC.
 The match ended 3–1 in favour of Perak.